How to Make Social Media Videos That Get Liked and Shared

 We’re going to focus on creating social media videos for the following platforms and for these reasons:

-Instagram.
+- Instagram.
 Since Facebook bought Instagram in 2012, they’ve been integrating the two platforms.
 In fact, if you create a marketing video on Facebook, and then pay to have it sponsored, it actually gets automatically sponsored on Instagram as well.
 Two for one!
 Plus, we’re seeing major growth every month in the number of new Instagram users.
 If your customers are getting on Insta, you should too!
-Here’s our free webinar of tips to help small businesses leverage Instagram to grow their following and earn customers.

 How To Make a Winning Facebook Video